Airbnb Pricing Guide: How to Determine Airbnb Prices

 It's no secret that the short-term rental market offers higher rental income than traditional long-term rentals.
 With Airbnb, you can take advantage of price surges during holidays, long weekends, and festivals.
 While it might take a bit more effort, the potential for higher earnings makes it worthwhile.
 Plus, you can charge cleaning fees as a standard extra, helping cover your maintenance costs.

 Before you jump right into pricing your property, it's important to know where it sits in the local market.
 Take time to research similar properties in your area, but look beyond just the nightly rate.
-Consider what makes your property unique – perhaps it's your location, your interior design, or the amenities you offer.
+Consider what makes your property unique when you're figuring out how to price your Airbnb — perhaps it's your location, your interior design, or the amenities you offer.

-You can start off by looking at similar properties in your immediate area can give you an accurate picture of local pricing.
+Looking at similar properties in your immediate area can give you an accurate picture of local Airbnb pricing.
 Creating a comparison table of nearby properties can help you visualise where your property fits in the market.
-Include details like nightly rates, cleaning fees, and any extra charges to get a complete picture.
+Make sure to include details like nightly rates, cleaning fees, and any extra charges to get a complete picture.

 - School holiday periods